 - 1 tablespoon oil

-- 3 cups red, orange or yellow bell peppers, sliced
+- 3 cups bell pepper (red, orange or yellow, sliced)

 - 2 tablespoons tomato paste

-- 2 teaspoons lemon juice or to taste
+- 2 teaspoons lemon (juice of, amount to taste)

 - Heat the oil in a skillet and saute the onion slices for a few minutes.